interledger-deprecated/ilp-kit-cli/README.md

 # ilp-connector-cli

-> Utility scripts to create a trustline on ILP
+> Utility scripts to configure and start connectors on ILP

 ## Installation